ZaraYar/Exploring-Gun-Deaths-in-the-US/README.md

 Header | Definition
 ---|---------
-`year` | the year in which the fatality occurred.'
+`year` | the year in which the fatality occurred.

-month- the month in which the fatality occurred.
+'month'  | the month in which the fatality occurred.
 'intent'  | the intent of the perpetrator of the crime.
 This can be Suicide, Accidental, NA, Homicide, or Undetermined.

 police- whether a police officer was involved with the shooting.
 Either 0 (false) or 1 (true).